Corner reflector antenna: Physical design

-The antenna can be regarded as a form with a gain intermediate between a plane reflective array antenna and a parabolic antenna.
+The antenna can be regarded as a form of directive antenna with a gain intermediate between a plane reflective array antenna and a parabolic antenna.
 Corner reflector antennas are particularly suitable in applications where a broadband directional antenna around one to 1 1/2 wavelengths in size is needed.
 A parabolic dish this size has no advantage in gain over the corner reflector, so its simplicity of design and construction make it attractive.